DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Description of Baseline Methods

 The final model output becomes:

 This method also uses energy score $S_{\text{Energy}}(\mathbf{x}; f^{\text{ReAct}}) \in \mathbb{R}$ for OOD detection.

-\textbf{DICE}~\cite{DICE} It is a post hoc method to improve OOD detection by retaining only the most informative weights in the final layer of a pre-trained neural network.
+\textbf{DICE}~\cite{DICE} It is a post-hoc method to improve OOD detection by retaining only the most informative weights in the final layer of a pre-trained neural network.
 A \textit{contribution matrix} \( V \in \mathbb{R}^{m \times C} \) is computed, where each column is:

 with \( \odot \) denoting element-wise multiplication.
 Each entry in \( V \) quantifies the average contribution of a feature unit to class \( c \).
 A binary \textit{masking matrix} \( M \in \mathbb{R}^{m \times C} \) selects the top-$k$ highest-contributing weights, setting others to zero.
 The sparsified output is: